A disaster and its catastrophic aftermath

 A Year Later

 A year after Katrina, the population of New Orleans was less than half of what it was before the storm hit.
 Nearly half the city's hospitals remained shut and half its doctors had moved out of the area.
 Electricity was restored to just 60% of the city.
 Tens of thousands of working class African Americans, who were scattered around the country after the storm, were unable to return because neither housing nor jobs awaited them.
-Rebuilding efforts have been chaotic and slow—there is currently no master plan for rebuilding large-scale infrastructure.
-Still, more than a third of New Orleans homeowners whose houses were flooded have taken out building permits, providing a sign of hope: slowly and painfully, the city is rebuilding itself.
+Rebuilding efforts were chaotic and slow—with no master plan for rebuilding large-scale infrastructure.
+Still, more than a third of New Orleans homeowners whose houses were flooded have taken out building permits, providing a sign of hope: slowly and painfully, the city looked to be rebuilding itself.